BirdeeHub/nixCats-nvim/README.md

     2. Sort categories.
     3. Convert set that chooses the categories included verbatim to a lua table returned by nixCats.

     The clever part is organizing it so that doesn't suck.
     Read the nixperts help if you are curious as to how I implemented these 3 concepts, then check ./builder/utils.nix if you are REALLY curious.

+    It is entirely possible to use this flake and barely deal with the nix, and then make better use of the nix integration options as desired later for when you go to import the flake to your system flake/flakes

 ---

 #### Basic usage:

-(full usage covered in included help files, accessible here and inside neovim)
+(full usage covered in included help files, accessible here and inside neovim, but much better viewed in-editor)

 You install the plugins/LSP/debugger/program using nix, by adding them to a category in the flake (or creating a new category for it!)